-- 8.25 As set out In Sections 6 and 7, Ofcom is making a number of proposals in relation to the control of PPP ppm and interconnection circuit charges until September 2005, which necessitate the imposition of a new SMP services condition PA1 (set out at Schedule 2 to the Notification at Annex 1 to this document). - 8.26 First, Ofcom proposes that the PPP ppm charges are re-set to 0.012ppm from 1 August 2004 (or otherwise the date of publication of Ofcom's final statement and Notification for this review) until 30 September 2004.
-This is reflected in paragraph PA1.1 of the proposed new condition PA1. - 8.27 Second, Ofcom proposes that a charge control of RPI-8.25% is imposed on a basket of services that includes PPP ppm and interconnection circuits from 1 October 2004 to 30 September 2005.
-This is set out in paragraphs PA1.2(a), PA1.3 and PA1.4(a) of the proposed new condition. - 8.28 Third, Ofcom proposes that an individual sub-cap of RPI-0% is imposed on both PPP ppm and interconnection circuits from 1 October 2004 to 30 September 2005, as reflected in paragraphs PA1.2(b) and (c), PA1.3 and PA1.4(b) and (c) of the proposed new condition. - 8.29 Fourth, Ofcom proposes that the percentage change for 2004/05 should be based on 2003/04 revenue calculated using actual volumes and an average charge that is equal to the average of the re-set charge and that charge uplifted by the controlling percentage.
-This is reflected in the proposed formula for the calculation of the percentage change for the 2004/05 year set out in paragraph PA1.3 of the proposed new condition. - 8.30 Finally, Ofcom proposes that BT should be deemed to have met the charge controls if its charges for interconnection circuits exceed the controlling percentage by up to £12.5m to allow for the re-allocation of service centre costs.
-This is set out in paragraph PA1.7 of the proposed new condition. - 8.31 Additional points to note about the proposed new SMP services condition PA1 are: - the charge control provisions are explicitly without prejudice to the general cost orientation obligations which are already in place as a result of the Narrowband Market Reviews.
-This means that, irrespective of the charge controls, BT is still subject to cost orientation obligations in charging for PPP ppm and interconnection circuits; - in interpreting the condition, the definitions that apply for the purposes of the current SMP services conditions AA1 to AA12 should be referred to; and paragraphs PA1.5, PA1.6 and PA1.8 have been included so as to allow Ofcom to calculate BT's compliance with the charge in the Relevant Year, and also to allow some flexibility to the operation of the charge control in the event that material changes occur to the basis upon which the control is to be calculated.
+- 8.25 As set out in Sections 6 and 7, Ofcom considers that a number of controls should be imposed on PPP ppm and interconnection circuit charges until September 2005.
+These are set out in a new SMP services condition PA1 (set out at Schedule 2 to the Notification at Annex 1 to this document). - 8.26 First, the average PPP ppm charge is re-set to 0.012ppm from 1 August 2004 until 30 September 2004.
+This is reflected in paragraph PA1.1 of the new condition PA1. - 8.27 Second, a charge control of RPI-8.25% is imposed on a basket of services that includes PPP ppm and interconnection circuits from 1 October 2004 to 30 September 2005.
+This is set out in paragraphs PA1.2(a), PA1.3 and PA1.4(a) of the new condition. - 8.28 Third, an individual sub-cap of RPI-0% is imposed on both PPP ppm and interconnection circuits from 1 October 2004 to 30 September 2005, as reflected in paragraphs PA1.2(b) and (c), PA1.3 and PA1.4(b) and (c) of the new condition. - 8.29 Fourth, the percentage change for 2004/05 is based on 2003/04 revenue calculated using actual volumes and an average charge that is equal to the average of the re-set charge and that charge uplifted by the controlling percentage.
+This is reflected in the formula for the calculation of the percentage change for the 2004/05 year set out in paragraph PA1.3 of the new condition. - 8.30 Finally, BT will be deemed to have met the charge controls if its charges for interconnection circuits exceed the controlling percentage by up to £21.6m to allow for the re-allocation of service centre costs.
+This is set out in paragraph PA1.7 of the new condition. - 8.31 Additional points to note about the new SMP services condition PA1 are: - the charge control provisions are explicitly without prejudice to the general cost orientation obligations which are already in place as a result of the Narrowband Market Reviews.
+This means that, irrespective of the charge controls, BT is still subject to cost orientation obligations in charging for PPP ppm and interconnection circuits; - in interpreting the condition, the definitions that apply for the purposes of the current SMP services conditions AA1 to AA12 should be referred to; and - paragraphs PA1.5, PA1.6 and PA1.8 have been included so as to allow Ofcom to calculate BT's compliance with the charge in the Relevant Year, and also to allow some flexibility to the operation of the charge control in the event that material changes occur to the basis upon which the control is to be calculated.